Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Sarah is the whole front desk.

-You're the dispatcher, the estimator, and the apprentice.
+You're the office manager, the estimator, and the apprentice.
 Sarah is the receptionist.
 A human hire here means working off-the-books or going broke.

 Stack